hyperjumptech/monika/docs/src/pages/guides/notifications.md

 The detail settings needed for sending email through sendgrid.

 **Recipients**
-Recipient email addresses, set as an array for sending to multiple addresses. ex. `["monika@testmail.com", "symon@testmail.com"]`
+An array of email addresses that will receive the e-mail from Monika. ex. `["monika@testmail.com", "symon@testmail.com"]`

 **Api Key**
 The api key that sendgrid gives for your account.